geraldbryan/Time-Management-Project/README.md

 ![clust_ori](image/clust_ori.png)

 From the graph, The majority of the group **Good Time Management Quality** with scores above 40, and it so evident that the higher the scores, the better the time management quality.
 Unfortunately, we were clustering or grouping the data depending on the scores and the answer to each question for the grouping.
-That will explain how there are some data with lower scores get the **Good Time Management Quality** and some data with higher scores get **Bad Time Management Quality** or **Normal Time Management Quality**
+That will explain how some data with lower scores get the **Good Time Management Quality** and some data with higher scores get **Bad Time Management Quality** or **Normal Time Management Quality**

 If you wonder how we determine the name of the group, we will answer the question now.
 It is so apparent after seeing the questionnaires and how the score by Likert scale that the higher your scores, the higher your time management quality.
 Because of that, we made a boxplot of scores based on the group cluster to determine the group name, and we obtained this